Janice M. LeungAssistant Professor

 Dr. Janice Leung completed her Bachelor’s Honours degree in History and Science at Harvard University and Doctor of Medicine degree at Johns Hopkins University.
 Dr. Leung is an American Board certified Pulmonary Medicine, Internal Medicine, and Critical Care Medicine specialist, and a Canadian Royal College certified fellow in Respirology and Internal Medicine.
 In 2015, she completed her Postdoctoral Fellowship with Drs.
-Don Sin and Paul Man at the Centre for Heart Lung Innovation and was appointed Clinical Assistant Professor in the Division of Respiratory Medicine within the UBC Department of Medicine.
+Don Sin and Paul Man at the Centre for Heart Lung Innovation.

-Dr. Leung is a recipient of the Michael Smith Foundation for Health Research Health Professional Investigator Award, CIHR-AstraZeneca Early Career Investigator Award, and operating grants from CIHR, BC Lung Association, and Genome BC.
+Dr. Leung is a Tier II Canada Research Chair in Translational Airway Biology and a recipient of the Michael Smith Foundation for Health Research Health Professional Investigator Award, CIHR-AstraZeneca Early Career Investigator Award, and operating grants from CIHR, BC Lung Association, and Genome BC.
 Dr. Leung’s commitment to teaching has been recognized by a number of distinctions, including the Faculty of Medicine Clinical Faculty Award for Excellence in Clinical Teaching, the St. Paul’s Hospital Graeme Copland Clinical Teacher Award, and the Fay R. Dirks Award for Excellence in Teaching at UBC.

 Education & Training